-As many begin thinking about cooking their first Thanksgiving meal due to the current global pandemic, we are sharing this blog post as a look into the science behind cooking your turkey!
+As many begin thinking about cooking their Thanksgiving meal, we are sharing this blog post as a look into the science behind cooking your turkey!

 We begin this analysis by identifying the thermal conductivity of the bird.
 Per THERMOPHYSICAL PROPERTIES OF PROCESSED MEAT AND POULTRY